Table of Contents

 What Is a Life Insurance Claim & How Does It Work?

-A life insurance claim is how you notify an insurance company that someone covered by a life insurance policy has passed away.
+A life insurance claim is how you notify an insurance company that someone covered by a life insurance policy has died.
 You must file a claim to collect the death benefit.

-You fill out the insurer's required forms, including listing the policy number and the cause of the person's death.
-You also need to submit a death certificate as proof.
-The insurance company will review the claim information to confirm the person passed away and that they died from a covered cause.
-If all the details are in order, the insurer will then approve the claim and pay the beneficiary.
+You fill out the insurer's required forms, including listing the policy number and the cause of the insured person's death.
+You also need to submit a death certificate as proof of death.
+The insurance company will review the claim information to confirm the person passed away and that death was due to a covered cause.
+If all details are in order, the insurance company will approve the claim and pay the beneficiary.

 How to File a Life Insurance Claim